Tenpi/Defuser/readme.md

 Click the transparency icon in the input image to run the segmentator which will attempt to separate the character from the background.

-### Watermark Tool

-There is a tool for adding a watermark to the images, its recommended to use it to make it clear that the image is AI.
-There is also an invisible watermark that isn't visible but can be decoded from the image.

 ### Image Sources

 You should generate sources for the images in order to embed them into the metadata of the trained model.
 The rate limit of